davidfstr/webcrystal/README.md

 While the proxy is running, it responds to the following API endpoints.

-Notice that GET is an accepted HTTP method for all endpoints, so that they can be requested using a regular web browser easily.
+Notice that GET is an accepted method for all endpoints, so that they can be easily requested using a regular web browser.

 ### `GET,HEAD /`